timkl/timkl.github.io/_harp/posts/new-file.md

-It's possible to create a new *folder* in the Finder, but creating *files* are not supported.
+It's possible to create new *folders* in Finder.app, but creating *files* are not supported.
 I've created a <a href="https://www.keyboardmaestro.com/">Keyboard Maestro</a> macro that lets you spawn new files at will:

 <img width="588" src="../images/new-file.gif" />